smrithipiedy/Questify/README.md

 ## 🙋‍♀️ Author

-Built with love and focus by [Smrithi P] for the Vibe Coding challenge held by Google Developer Groups, Chennai.(https://github.com/smrithipiedy)
+Built by Smrithi P for the Vibe Coding challenge held by Google Developer Groups, Chennai.

 ## 📜 License